yarlson/tap/README.LLM.md

 - Always call `Stop` on `Spinner`/`Progress` to restore the terminal when used.
 - For validation, return `error` (not `bool`) from the provided function; non-nil blocks submit and shows an error line.
 - The library uses ANSI; ensure output is sent to a TTY when running examples.
+- Use `context.Background()` for basic usage, or create custom contexts for cancellation/timeout behavior.

 ## Minimal end-to-end example